bonitasoft/bonita-connector-archetype/src/test/resources/projects/testGroovyProject/reference/README.md

 The methods _validateInputParameters_ and _executeBusinessLogic_ must be implemented, and are called by the Bonita engine when the connector is executed.
 The methods _connect_ and _disconnect_ can be used to open and close a connection to a remote server.
 The life cycle of the connection will then be managed by the Bonita engine.

+### Add multiple implementations

+To add a new implementation create a `.impl` file in the `src/main/resources-filtered/` folder.
+They will be added to `all` zip archive at build time.
+It is recommended to use the maven properties for definition id and version.

+If you want to build a single zip assembly containing a specific implementation (that can be installed on a Bonita runtime using the Admin Portal app), you must create a new assembly file in the `src/assembly` folder.
+This assembly must use an id that match the implementation id and include the proper `.impl` file.
+You can use the generated `impl` assembly as an example.

-#### Build a connector project
+#### Build the project

-To build the connector project, type the following command at the root of the project :
+Build the project by typing the following command at the root of the project:

 ```
 ./mvnw clean install
 ```

 A connector project is built using Maven, and especially the [maven assembly plugin](https://maven.apache.org/plugins/maven-assembly-plugin/).

 ##### Before 7.13.0 (2021.2)